MayaBlixt/Portfolio/README.md

 Functional testing have been done on Iphone 8 plus, Ipad and on different desktop screen sizes.

 # Accessibility testing & HTML Validation
 Auditing Performed an audit using Wave (wave.webaim.org) and followed feedback to bring down alerts.
-No errors detected.
+No errors or contast errors detected.

-HTML Validation W3C validator (https://validator.w3.org/)
+HTML Validation W3C validator tool (https://validator.w3.org/) was used and no errors detected.

-Accessibility testing Lighthouse in Chrome Dev Tools, score: 96% accessibility, 100% best practices, 100% SEO. (check assets for the image of the score) Screen reader with ChromeVox chrome extension and Iphone voice over
+Accessibility testing Lighthouse in Chrome Dev Tools, score: 100% accessibility, 92% best practices, 100% SEO.

+Screen reader with ChromeVox chrome extension was used and no errors detected

 # View it live
 You can view the site live @ : https://marjaanatienaho.netlify.app/